Persewar Waropen

-Persatuan Sepakbola Waropen (commonly known as Persewar) is an Indonesian football club based in Waropen Regency, Papua, Indonesia.
-Persewar Waropen has several nickname, namely The Mangrove Pearl.
-On 22 December 2018, they secured a promotion to Liga 2 from Liga 3.
+Persatuan Sepakbola Waropen (commonly known as Persewar) is an Indonesian professional football club based in Waropen Regency, Papua, Indonesia.
+Persewar Waropen's nickname is Mutiara Bakau.
+They play their home matches at Mandala Stadium.
+In December 2018, they secured promotion to the Liga 2.

 History

 Persewar Waropen was established in 2005, from the year the club was founded until 2009, Persewar Waropen played in the Liga Indonesia Third Division.
 Persewar won the Liga Indonesia Third Division in the 2009–2010 season.

 In the 2018 season, Persewar Waropen managed to get promoted to Liga 2 after being runner-up in the 2018 Liga 3 Papua zone and qualifying for the National Round of Liga 3.
 In the national round of Top 8 will be held at the Brawijaya Stadium.
 Persewar Waropen successfully finished third in the East Group and promoted to Liga 2 next season.

 In the 2019 season, Persewar Waropen officially appointed former Indonesia national team player, Elie Aiboy as head coach of the club, previously he was assistant coach last season.